 On weekends, it’s positively packed, and given its musical roots, there’s often live music on the docket, too.
 Usually, I’d arrive to Arrington Vineyards with a posse of friends in tow, stake our claim to a spot on the spacious lawn and not move all day long.

-This 90-minute tour costs $50 and takes you through the barrel house, production facility and culminates with a tasting of cheeses, hors d’oeuvres and boozy chocolates from a local chocolatier.
+We did a special 90-minute tour that takes you through the barrel house, production facility and culminates with a tasting of cheeses, hors d’oeuvres and boozy chocolates.

 Our guide Allie was extremely knowledgeable about Arrington’s varied offerings, and we even got to taste a red blend literally from the barrel.
 Arrington also makes a pretty darn good sparkling wine, which was news to me, and we got to try it, as well.

 After the tour, which lasted roughly 45 minutes, Allie took us up to the Wine Loft in a separate building where the team had paired four of their wines and one sparkling with a complementary amuse-bouche.

 Oenophile or not, the AV Premier Experience is a fun activity for groups and couples who either want to learn a lot more about wine or simply taste their way through the menu.
 While the vineyard is open daily, this experience is only offered on Fridays, Saturdays and Sundays, and you must make a reservation in advance.

 When you’re done with your tour and tastings, you can stock up on bottles of wine to take home or drink by the (plastic) cup out on the picnic tables scattered across the hillside, as we opted to do.